Inteliboi/ShareX-Custom-Upload/README.md

-# A PHP-based ShareX Compatable file storage system
+# A PHP-based ShareX Compatible file storage system

 ## Features
 - Based in PHP!
 Run it on your cPanel!